Certified email: Description

 A certified email can only be sent using a special Certified Email Account provided by a registered provider.

 When a certified email is sent, the sender's provider will release a receipt of the successful (or failed) transaction.
 This receipt has legal value and it includes precise information about the time the certified email was sent.

 Similarly, the receiver's provider will deliver the message in the appropriate certified email account and will then release to the sender a receipt of successful (or failed) delivery, indicating on this receipt the exact time of delivery.

 If either of these two receipts are lost by the sender, providers are required to issue a proof of transaction with equal legal validity, if this proof is requested within 30 months of delivery.

 In terms of user experience, a certified email account is very similar to a normal email account.

 The only additional features are the receipts, received as attachments, providing details and timestamps for all transactions.

-A certified email account can only handle certified email and can't be used to send regular email.
+A certified email account can only handle certified email and cannot be used to send regular email.